genicam/harvesters/README.rst

 * **Harvester GUI**: A part of Harvester that works as a graphical user interface of Harvester Core.

 * **A GenICam compliant device**: It's typically a camera.
-Just involving the GenICam reference implementation, it offers consumers a way to dynamically configure/control the target devices.
+Just involving the GenICam reference implementation, it offers consumers a way to dynamically configure/control the target remote devices.

 The following diagram shows the hierarchy and relationship of the relevant modules: